CartoDB/airship/docs/guides/03-styles.md

 </button>
 ```

-Please check [styles documentation]() (missing link) out and see how to use Airship components.
+Please check [styles reference](../reference/#/styles/buttons) out and see how to use Airship CSS styles.

 ### Framework integration
-To integrate Airship into your framework you only need to import the styles in the way you prefer from the ones stated above.
+To integrate Airship into your framework you only need to import the styles in the way you prefer from the ones stated above and apply them to your generated HTML.

 ### Basic Customization
-> If you want advanced customization of Airship styles, please take a look at [this guide]() (missing link).
+> If you want advanced customization of Airship styles, please take a look at [this guide](styling).

 **CSS Variables**

 CSS Variables provide CSS foundation in Airship, making it fully customizable.

-There is a set of common Airship CSS variables which include primary color, secondary color, and font family, among others.
+There is a set of common Airship CSS variables which include `primary color`, `secondary color` and `font family`, among others.
 Please check the list [here](https://github.com/CartoDB/airship/blob/master/packages/styles/src/core/core.scss#L8).

 CSS Variables can be accessed and overriden in runtime using JavaScript using this syntax: